eunomia-bpf/open-gpu-kernel-modules/docs/analysis/SOURCE_CODE_ANALYSIS.md

 ## 4. Component Interaction and Data Flow

-Understanding individual components provides necessary foundation, but the true complexity—and elegance—of the driver emerges when we examine how these components interact.
+Understanding individual components provides necessary foundation, but the true complexity (and elegance) of the driver emerges when we examine how these components interact.
 A GPU driver isn't a collection of independent modules; it's a carefully choreographed symphony where timing, ordering, and communication patterns matter as much as the individual implementations.
 This section traces the critical data flows that define driver operation: how the system bootstraps from cold start to operational state, how memory requests traverse multiple abstraction layers, how display updates propagate from application to screen, and how compute workloads journey from CPU submission to GPU execution.

 These interaction patterns reveal design decisions that aren't visible when examining components in isolation.
 We'll see how dependency ordering during initialization prevents subtle race conditions, how memory management layers coordinate to maintain performance while ensuring correctness, and how the display pipeline achieves microsecond timing precision despite passing through numerous software layers.
 Understanding these flows transforms our view from "what the code does" to "how the system works as a whole."